GispoCoding/eis_qgis_plugin/README.md

 ## Introduction

-EIS (_Exploration Information Systems_) QGIS Plugin is a tool with graphical user interface for prospectivity mapping of critical raw materials.
+EIS (_Exploration Information System_) QGIS Plugin is a tool with graphical user interface for prospectivity mapping of critical raw materials.

 EIS QGIS Plugin is a product of the EIS Horizon EU project, which seeks to implement a modern and comprehensive collection of digital mineral exploration tools.
 EIS QGIS Plugin consists of two main components:
 - EIS Wizard, a comprehensive GUI plugin with guided processes and workflows for mineral prospectivity mapping